-Thinking of starting your own beauty brand?
-Here’s a little guide to help you
+Thinking of starting your beauty brand?
+Here's a little guide to help you

 The beauty industry is growing continuously, even during economic downturns, with the market expected to grow to $429.8 billion by 2022.
-The demand for cosmetic products from different parts of the world and the need for companies to provide premium cosmetic products to consumers continues to increase.
-There are huge opportunities awaiting anybody in the cosmetic business space.
+The demand for cosmetic products from different parts of the world and the need for companies to provide premium cosmetic products to consumers continue to increase.
+There are tremendous opportunities awaiting anybody in the decorative business space.

 The cosmetic industry includes many businesses like beauty salons, cosmetic stores, makeup artists, skincare clinics, spas, and hair salons.
-Like in any industry, building a business requires meticulous preparation.
+Like in any industry, they are building a business requires meticulous preparation.

 If you want to start your own cosmetic business, we've prepared seven tips to help you get started.

-The beauty industry space is regulated and depending on the region you’re from.
-Make sure you abide by the rules and regulations of cosmetic product safety and standards.
+The beauty industry space is regulated and depends on your region.
+Ensure you abide by cosmetic product safety standards, rules, and regulations.

-When starting a cosmetic business, it’s important to choose the right business model and manufacturing structure.
-Have an end goal in mind as this will help you choose the overall business plan for you.
+When starting a cosmetic business, choosing a suitable business model and manufacturing structure is essential.
+Have an end goal in mind, as this will help you select your overall business plan.

-Understand how many products you’d like to manufacture as this will help you decide on what manufacturing strategy to use.
+Understand how many products you'd like to manufacture, as this will help you decide on what manufacturing strategy to use.
 Consider also sources of funding for your business to cover the cost of production, packaging, and distribution.
 Here's an example of a private labelling company.

-If you know the market you want to cater to, it’s easier now to determine the products you’d want to create.
+Knowing the market you want to cater to makes it easier to determine the products you want to create.
 What products are you selling?
 How do they all fit together?

 Creating your beauty products may require a little background in cosmetic chemistry.
-If you don’t have, you have a few options:
+If you don't have one, you have a few options:

-∙ Look for a private label manufacturer.
-Seeking out a private label cosmetic manufacturer is the easiest way to build your cosmetic line.
+∙ Look for a private-label manufacturer.
+Seeking out a private-label cosmetic manufacturer is the easiest way to build your cosmetic line.
 A private label manufacturer offers customization and can set up formulations according to your specifications.
-Cosmetic manufacturers can work with you in customizing formulations up to manufacturing the products.
+Cosmetic manufacturers can work with you to customize formulations to manufacture the products.

-As with any other business, branding is crucial in connecting with your target market.
-It creates your brand story and establishes the message you want your audience to receive.
+As with any other business, branding is crucial in connecting with your target market, and it creates your brand story and establishes the message you want your audience to receive.

-Creating a strong brand isn’t just your logo – it’s so much more than that.
-It includes everything, from formulation, packaging, website, your brand story, visuals, and marketing.
-They have to work together to create a cohesive story and in turn, will get an emotional response from consumers.
+Creating a strong brand isn't just your logo – it's so much more than that.
+It includes formulation, packaging, website, brand story, visuals, and marketing.
+They have to work together to create a cohesive account and, in turn, will get an emotional response from consumers.

 You need to develop your marketing plan and get a little tactical in your business.
 It may get a little overwhelming, especially if you're building your brand from scratch.

-A good marketing plan gives your beauty business the direction it needs to move forward in building your cosmetic line.
-Your marketing strategy gives the guidance you need to grow brand awareness and reach, and ultimately sell your products.
+A good marketing plan gives your beauty business the direction to move forward in building your cosmetic line.
+Your marketing strategy guides you need to grow brand awareness and reach and ultimately sell your products.

 Part of growing your cosmetic business is determining the best retail strategy that will work best for you.
 Where do you plan to sell your products?
 Are you focusing on mainly selling through your website?
 Does selling in pop-up market stalls sound like a good idea?
 Or how about reaching out to retailers to stock your products?
-Or does selling through social media like Instagram, sound like the best option?
+Or does selling through social media, like Instagram, display the best option?

 Your retail strategy should go well with the overall branding experience you are selling.
 Get feedback about your formulations, packaging, and price points.

-Creating your own beauty brand can be daunting at first but with your passion for beauty paired with determination to reach your goals, anything is possible.
+Creating your beauty brand can be daunting at first, but anything is possible with your passion for beauty and determination to reach your goals.

-If you need assistance or have questions about how private label manufacturing works, you may reach out to Trulux.
+If you need assistance or have questions about how private-label manufacturing works, you may contact Trulux.